Simhadri07/SeleniumAutomationFramework/README.md

 This project is licensed under the [APACHE 2.0](LICENSE), allowing for unrestricted use, modification, and distribution.

 ## Contact
 Have questions, suggestions, or feedback?
-Feel free to reach out to us at [schatla36@gmail.com](mailto:schatla36@gmail.com) or open an issue on GitHub.
+Feel free to reach out to us at [schatla36@gmail.com](mailto:schatla36@gmail.com) or create Pull Request on GitHub.

 ---